atao60/study-axon-vaadin/lowxmldiet/README.md

 Sample Axon project with a "low XML diet"
 ======

+The purpose of this sample is to reduce as far as possible the number of configuration files using XML.
+The result is quite satisfactory: no more than one file, the one to switch Maven in Polyglot mode.

 This sample application is build upon the previous [xtend one](../xtend).
 It tries to reduce the use of XML configuration files with the help of:

 * Maven Polyglot with Groovy